-Pulso is a digital media news, culture and entertainment social enterprise by Latinos, for Latinos, dedicated to keeping the pulse on nuestra gente.
+Pulso is a non-profit media start-up that shares news, history and cultural stories by Latinos, for Latinos, dedicated to keeping the pulse on nuestra gente.

-We build deep digital relationships with a growing subscriber base of more than 475,000 Hispanic and Latinx people across the United States.
-Through culturally-relevant news and features that reflect our community’s various experiences and contributions, we work to increase the political power of the projected 32 million Hispanic voters by delivering news and stories -via Facebook, Instagram and Twitter- that will help them stay informed, entertained and empowered where they’re spending most of their time: on their phones.
+We build deep digital relationships with a growing subscriber base of nearly 1 million Hispanic and Latinx people across the United States.
+Through stories that reflect our community’s various experiences and contributions, we work to increase the political power of the projected 32 million Hispanic voters by delivering content -via Facebook Messenger, Instagram, Twitter, and our podcast- and then leveraging those relationships for civic participation, including nonpartisan voter registration, get-out-the-vote, and issue advocacy.
+All of this happens where we’re spending most of our time: on our phones.

 - Editorial Director: Josefina Casati